PritRaj1/IIB-Project-LatentEBM-Variance-Study/README.md

 * Supervisors: Mr. Justin Bunker, Prof. Mark Girolami
 * Affiliation: University of Cambridge, Computational Statistics & Machine Learning Group

-<span style="color:red"><strong>The project is currently in a very early stage!
-I have publicised it to explain my current proficiency in any job applications.</strong></span>
+**The project is currently in a very early stage!
+I have publicized it to explain my current proficiency in PyTorch for job applications.**

+<span style="color:red"><strong>Important Note:</strong></span> This text is highlighted for emphasis.

 ## Introduction